 One week I sat in a dozen or more classrooms to watch how these teachers used these media.
 I was quite surprised to find that none engaged students in any critical viewing skills, even though they had access to teacher guides which would have provided them with this information.

 I knew that active viewing was important and discovered that it was part of something larger known as media literacy.
-I began working with school librarians to help them not only understand the importance of media literacy but also how to help their teachers integrate it into instruction.”
+I began working with school librarians to help them understand the importance of media literacy and how to help their teachers integrate it into instruction.”
 And so, the journey began…

-As you will see, the conversation for integrating media literacy in learning is a story of enhancing instruction over time, finding opportunities to educate and be educated, and pursue a subject that is critical to discourse and democracy.
+As you will see, the work of integrating media literacy in learning is a journey of enhancing instruction over time, finding opportunities to educate and be educated, and pursue a subject that is critical to discourse and democracy.

 The State of Media Literacy at the Federal and National Level